navojr/ITSP_Maze-Runner/Documentation.md

 8. Wheels(x2)
 9. Castor Wheel
 10. Jumper Wires
+11. Insulation Tape
 11. Power Bank
 12. 16GB SD Card
+* Note: We ordered the Raspberry Pi and the Camera Module online(Amazon).Rest of the components were available in Mangaldeep.
 ### 3. Concepts Used/Technical Aspects
 #### 3.1 Image Processing
 ##### 3.1.1 Color format changing